paul-chunwong/paul-chunwong/README.md

 - 👋 Hi, I’m @paul-chunwong and I am a year 3 CS student at UBC!
 - 👀 I’m currently doing an intern at EY as a product engineer at this moment!
-- 🌱 I’m learning React and Database...
+- 🌱 I’m learning C#, .NET Core, and Database...
 - 📫 How to reach me chunwong@student.ubc.ca or linkedin: https://www.linkedin.com/in/chun-pang-paul-wong-5b9091221/

 <!---